The Power of Consistency: Why It’s the Missing Link Between Who You Are and Who You Want to Be

 • Your confidence comes back

-If you’ve been stuck in the loop of “starting over,” I created something to break that cycle:
+If you’ve been stuck in the loop of “starting over,” it’s time to break that cycle — for good.

-✅ My direct coaching to make sure you don’t ghost yourself again
+✅ My direct coaching and honest feedback to keep you aligned

 Final Word